-There are many types of anxiety disorders, distinguished by the main focus of the fear or worry.
+There are many types of anxiety disorders, distinguished by their primary focus on fear, worry, or dread.

 Most commonly, children refuse to go to school, often using physical symptoms, such as a stomachache, as the reason.

-Doctors usually base the diagnosis on symptoms but sometimes do tests to rule out disorders that could cause the physical symptoms often caused by anxiety.
+Doctors usually base the diagnosis on symptoms but sometimes do tests to rule out disorders that could produce the physical symptoms often caused by anxiety.

-Behavioral therapy is often sufficient, but if anxiety is severe, drugs may be needed.
+Behavioral therapy is often sufficient, but if anxiety is severe, medications may be needed.

 People can inherit a tendency to be anxious.
 Anxious parents tend to have anxious children.